Atomic battery: Betavoltaic conversion

 Betavoltaic devices use a semiconductor junction to produce electrical energy from energetic beta particles (electrons).
 A commonly used source is the hydrogen isotope tritium, which is employed in City Labs' NanoTritium batteries.

 Betavoltaic devices are particularly well-suited to low-power electrical applications where long life of the energy source is needed, such as implantable medical devices or military and space applications.

 The Chinese startup Betavolt claimed in January 2024 to have a miniature device in the pilot testing stage.
-It is allegedly generating 100 microwatts of power and a voltage of 3V and has a lifetime of 50 years without any need for charging or maintenance.
+It is said to generate 100 microwatts of power at a voltage of 3V and has a lifetime of 50 years without any need for charging or maintenance.
 Betavolt claims it to be the first such miniaturised device ever developed.
 It gains its energy from the isotope nickel-63, held in a module the size of a very small coin.
 As it is consumed, the nickel-63 decays into stable, non-radioactive isotopes of copper, which pose no environmental threat.
 It contains a thin wafer of nickel-63 providing beta particle electrons sandwiched between two thin crystallographic diamond semiconductor layers.